 A few months ago, when I read the article in Daily Mail (29 October 2007) concerning the hypothesis that heeled footwear might cause schizophrenia, I jumped in my chair terrified.
 Why?
 Because as many other women, I like heeled shoes and although they are sometimes uncomfortable, I continue to wearthem in an effort to appear more slender and taller.
 There are many other reasons women wear high heels, especially the dictates of fashion.
 According to this bizarre medical theory, generations of women, trying to be more fashionable and attractive, were self-sentenced to complain of mental diseases.
 Moved by curiosity, I read the original paper concerning the possible association between the use of heeled footwear and schizophrenia, published in 2004 in a scientific journal by Jarl Flensmark .
 It is well-conducted historical research across the centuries in support of the very close association between the use of heeled footwear and schizophrenia.
 This statement might be questioned in many instances, but it is difficult to refute this hypothesis because all findings reported would seem to support the conjecture without contradiction.
 I do not have the skills to refute or confirm this hypothesis, but as a woman reading nonscientific papers, I remain astonished in the face of “bizarre medical theories” published in nonscientific journals in the absence of any scientific filter or key reading, because they might be misunderstood.
 As paladin of all women who love heeled shoes, I tried to find something healthy in them, and at the end I reached my goal.
 I am a urologist and I collaborate with physiatrists, with the aim of better understanding the relationship between posture and pelvic floor muscle activity in women with and without stress urinary incontinence.

 At the last European Association of Urology Congress in Berlin, we presented a poster on the effects of ankle position on pelvic floor muscle electromyographic activity in women with stress urinary incontinence .
 The enthusiasm and interest developed (it won the session best poster presentation and was cited in the following highlights) led us to continue our study.
 We found that in both incontinent and continent young women (<50 yr old) an ankle plantar flexion (determined by shoe heels, for instance) might cause a posterior pelvic tilt that was able to maintain the same pelvic muscle tone as that from wearing flat moccasins, but slightly enhancing the contractile power of this musculature .
-To obtain this effect high heels were from 2
+To obtain this effect high heels were from 2 cm up to 5 cm, according to the different shoe sizes (Table 1).

 |USA female shoe size||Europe female shoe size||Heel height||Median rPFMa (IQR) (μV) in incontinent women||Median mPFMa (IQR) (μV) in incontinent women|